uf-repro/data-organization/README.md

 ## Description

-This workshop will introduce practices for organizing tabular data in order to streamline later analysis in Excel, R, or the statistical program of your choice.
-Attendees will leave with understanding of the general principles for file & folder management, tidy data, and software tools for basic data wrangling.
+This workshop guides researchers on organizing tabular data in order to streamline later analysis in Excel, R, or the statistical program of their choice.
+Attendees will gain an understanding of the principles and practices in project organization, file naming, and structuring tidy data.

 ## Learning Outcomes

 By the end of the workshop, participants will be able to:

+* implement recommended practices for file and folder organization in projects
-* describe and apply principles for organizing and naming files and folders
+* use and apply file naming conventions
-* employ the concept of tidy data for structuring tabular data
+* understand the principles of tidy data for structuring tabular data
-* import and view tabular data in R

-## References

-* `gapminder_demo` data from the [gapminder](https://zenodo.org/record/1039839) R package